Suhail Warraich

 Sohail Sarwar Warraich (سہیل وڑایچ; born 1961) is a Pakistani journalist and television host.

+He is also a human rights activist and writer.

 Career

+Warraich was born in Jauharbad, Khushab (a district in Punjab, Pakistan).
+He belongs to Warraich clan of the Jat community.
+Warraich holds a master's degree in English literature from the University of the Punjab.
+He has been affiliated with Geo News Television since its inception and had started his journalism career in print media in 1990.

-Warraich is the host of the GEO TV Programmes Ek Din Geo k Sath, an interview-based TV program on lifestyles of celebrities.
+Warraich is the host of the Geo TV Programme Aik Din Geo Kay Sath, an interview-based TV program on lifestyles of celebrities.
 He also used to host Left Right, a political talk show posing right-wing and left-wing political arguments.
 Warraich used to support the left wing on this TV show.
-He used to come on a programme Meray Mutabiq every Sunday, an opinionated interview/talk show based on Warraich's analytical views on current issues along with TV journalists Hassan Nisar and Iftikhar Ahmad.
+He used to come on a programme Meray Mutabiq every Sunday, a talk show based on Warraich's analytical views on current issues along with TV journalists Hassan Nisar and Iftikhar Ahmad.
 Sohail Warraich is also a human rights activist responsible for Amnesty International Pakistan's Human Rights Project.